safeledger logo

 • SJD Notary Public Offices: You must visit a Notary Public office at the main Sharjah Judicial Department building or its various branches.

 Note: For the notarization to be complete, the Principal must physically (or virtually, via a verified online service) appear before the Notary Public.
-The Notary's role is to ensure the Principal's identity and confirm they are acting willingly.

 Required Documents for Issuing a Personal POA in Sharjah